mvenkatapraveen/Documentation/pyspark/scenarios.md

-## Scenarios
+## 1. Basic Scenarios

-### 1. Generate the expected output data from the given data frames as shown below
+### 1.1.
+Generate the expected output data from the given data frames as shown below

 ```sh
 Input DF1: